 It’s safe to assume your administrator can see nearly anything you do in Office 365.
 Global administrators — basically, whoever set up your Office 365 domain — can see most activity within your Microsoft services.
 They can also selectively share this access, giving other users administrative powers as well.

-Office 365 versions E3 and E5 both offer audit logs, allowing administrators to monitor activities within their organization for the previous 90 days.
+Office 365 Business and Enterprise versions offer audit logs, allowing administrators to monitor activities within their organization.
 These are records for virtually all activities in an Office 365 domain — for example, when someone logs in, opens or modifies a document, or reads an email.

 Administrators can monitor user activity in OneDrive (where documents and files are stored), Outlook, SharePoint, Active Directory, and several other services.
 Logs may include other forms of metadata, including users’ IP addresses.
 Administrators can also obtain push notifications for targeted activity.